Spinach vs Broccoli: Which is Better? A Complete Comparison

 Extra healthy carbs help to fuel energy and increase performance when exercising or lifting weights.
 It’s why marathon runners consume much spaghetti the day before the big race.

 Any extra protein helps to repair and build new muscle after putting them through a good workout.
-Therefore, let’s take a closer look at which is better for bodybuilding, spinach or broccoli.
+Therefore, let’s take a closer look at which is better for bodybuilding.

 Broccoli is better than spinach for bodybuilding due to its higher percentage of carbs and similar number of protein.
-Broccoli provides 2.82 grams of protein and spinach 2.86 grams per 100 grams.
-Broccoli provides 83% more carbohydrates per 100 grams.
+It provides 2.82 grams of protein and 83% more carbohydrates per 100 grams.

-If you’re consuming carbohydrates through another food source then spinach or broccoli are both good options for bodybuilding.
+If you’re consuming carbohydrates through another food source then both are good options for bodybuilding.

 If you’re consuming a gluten free diet or have celiac disease, this can make or break your choice between the two.
-Between spinach and broccoli, which is gluten free?
+Between each one, which is gluten free?

 Broccoli and spinach are gluten free.
 Therefore, if you only consume a gluten free diet, both of them are good options.

 With inflation affecting the prices of just about everything lately, the cost of food certainly matters to most people.
-For this reason I decided to take a closer look at which food, spinach or broccoli, cost more.
+For this reason I decided to take a closer look at which food costs more.

 Spinach and broccoli have a similar price.
 The cost for spinach averages $0.16 per ounce and broccoli averages $0.16 per ounce.

-To conduct some original research, I visited some local supermarkets and compared the prices of broccoli and spinach.
+To conduct some original research, I visited some local supermarkets and compared the prices of each one.
 Here are my findings.

 First I checked a Walmart Supercenter: